IBM/fm-vs-code-extension/README.md

 # Getting started

-## Specifying the ADFz connection port
+## Specifying the ADFzCC connection port

 Before you begin, all the above requirements must be fulfilled.